-On this page you’ll find all sorts of information about Baltic amber, how it works (theoretically), how to care for your amber, common forms of imitation amber, how to identify them, and how to test your amber to confirm its authenticity (see our updated test section below).
+On this page you’ll find all sorts of information about Baltic amber teething necklaces: how they work (theoretically), how to care for your amber, common forms of imitation amber, how to identify them, and how to test your amber to confirm its authenticity (see our updated test section below).
 If you get through this whole page and still have unanswered questions, please contact us!

 Please note that all products & claims regarding properties & effects have not been evaluated by the FDA or Health Canada.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 Information supplied is for general reference & educational purposes only and is not intended to replace professional medical advice.

-Many of our customer have found Baltic amber to be helpful with pain and inflammation issues, particularly teething pain but also such issues as headaches and pain in general.
-You can find more information in our customer reviews on individual product listings (such as this one) and customer testimonials regarding pain issues.
+Many of our customer have found Baltic amber to be helpful with pain and inflammation issues, particularly teething pain but also such issues as headaches, arthritis, tendonitis, and generalized pain throughout the body.

-Pop Clasps - Will pop open if tugged on, so the safety mechanism is reusable, but they also come open much easier and this can sometimes lead to lost necklaces.
+Pop Clasps - Will pop open if tugged on, so the safety mechanism is reusable, but they also come open much easier and this can sometimes lead to a lost necklace.

-Twist Clasps - Won't open if tugged, so are less likely to be lost, but with enough force will break open where the string meets the clasp, as a safety release.
+Twist Clasps - Won't open if tugged, so are less likely to be lost, but with enough force will break open where the string meets the clasp.
+Please note that if the safety release is triggered, the necklace is no longer useable and is not repairable.
+However, we do offer an ‘at-cost’ replacement option should this occur, please contact us for details.

 Every natural Baltic Amber necklace is unique because each of the amber beads are unique.
 The size, color, shape, and weight of each stone, as well as the length of the piece, will vary slightly.
 We work with our supplier to develop consistent styles of color and shape, however as Baltic amber is a natural raw material that must be mined, the end product will fluctuate along with the natural flux in the Baltic Amber market.

-Amber is breakable, so you want to avoid it dropping on hard surfaces, and should not be stored with other jewelry where it can rub against other pieces, especially metals.
+Since it’s so old, amber can be brittle, so you want to avoid dropping it on hard surfaces.
+Also it should not be stored with other jewelry where it can rub up against other pieces, especially metal ones.

 To clean your amber, use a soft flannel cloth or an unused toothbrush dampened with clean lukewarm water.
 Dry in the sun or with a clean tissue or towel.